dotnet/csharplang/proposals/low-level-struct-improvements.md

 {
     var buffer = new byte[256];

     // If we keep current `out` ref-safe-to-escape this is an error.
-The langauge must consider
+The language must consider
     // the `read` parameter as returnable as a `ref` field
     //
     // If we change `out` ref-safe-to-escape this is legal.
-The langauge does not consider the
+The language does not consider the
     // `read` parameter to be returnable hence this is safe int read;
     return Read(buffer, out read);
 }
 ```

 The span safety rules will be written in terms of `scoped ref` and `ref`.
-For span saftey purposes an `in` parameter is equivalent to `ref` and `out` is equivalent to `scoped ref`.
+For span safety purposes an `in` parameter is equivalent to `ref` and `out` is equivalent to `scoped ref`.
 Both `in` and `out` will only be specifically called out when it is important to the semantic of the rule.
 Otherwise they are just considered `ref` and `scoped ref` respectively.

 <a name="rules-method-invocation"></a>